Living sustainably on a budeget. How to implement sustainability.

 Recycle

-• Before putting the item in the bin, think about whether it can be reused in some other way!
+• Before putting the item in the bin, consider whether it can be reused elsewhere!

 • Wet, greasy, and dirty items don't belong to recycling.